timberland-sig/rh-linux-poc/README.md

 *Note: this only works with Fedora and should be run with caution.
 When in doubt, install and setup qemu yourself, manually.*

-Run `./setup.sh iso` - This script will prompt you to enter a URL of an ISO disk image file.
-This file will be downloaded and used for installing an operating system on the virtual machines.

 Run `./setup.sh edk2` - This script will download the latest Timberland-SIG release of the EDK2 firmware and prepare it for use by the `host-vm`.
 Use `./setup.sh edk2 -s` or `./setup.sh edk2 --source` to build from source instead.

 # Setup your Virtual Machines

-If your hypervisor is on a remote system, you can use `make <target> QEMU_ARGS="-vnc :<number>"` argment and connect to the VM console with `vncviewer` on your local machine.
+If your hypervisor is on a remote system, you can use `make <target>` argment and connect to the VM console with `vncviewer` on your local machine.

 *Note that changing the specfic configuration - in terms of IP and MAC